On the Convergence of Elementary Cellular Automata under Sequential Update Modes: Results

 \subsubsection{Restriction to Rings of Size Multiple of $3$}

 Rule $45$ is quite close to the three previous rules in the sense that it is possible to make it converge only under specific conditions.
-Indeed, for Rule $45$ to admit fixed points, Lemma~\ref{lem:45} below, states that the size of the grid must be a multiple of three.
-Thus, let $T\subsetneq\Bn$ the set of configuration whose size is a multiple of three.
+Indeed, for Rule $45$ to admit fixed points, Lemma~\ref{lem:45} below, states that the size of the grid must be a multiple of $3$.
+Thus, let $T\subsetneq\Bn$ the set of configuration whose size is a multiple of $3$. {Note that the convergence of Rule $45$ (and $37$) over rings whose size is a multiple of $3$ has been studied in~\cite{Sethi2018size} for the asynchronous case.
+Here we will show what occurs under periodic update modes for Rule $45$, along with conjectures for sequential update modes for both Rules $37$ and $45$.
+Thus, in this section we will focus on $T$-coverings for Rule $45$.}

 \begin{lemma} For Rule $45$ there are three fixed points for a ring of size $n$, if and only if $n$ is a multiple of $3$: $(001)^{\frac{n}{3}}$, $(010)^{\frac{n}{3}}$ and $(100)^{\frac{n}{3}}$. \end{lemma} \begin{proof} It is easy to see that $(001)^{\frac{n}{3}}$, $(010)^{\frac{n}{3}}$ and $(100)^{\frac{n}{3}}$ are fixed points, given that $f_{45}(010)=1$, and $f_{45}(001)=f_{45}(100)=0$ (see Table~\ref{tab:rule45}). \end{proof}